-MSU IT Services manages about 40 computer labs across campus for use by anyone with an MSU NetID.
+MSU IT Services manages about 60 computer labs across campus with about 1,900 computers for use by anyone with an MSU NetID.

 Schedule a lab

-Department, units, and campus groups can also schedule computer lab or technology classroom space for events.
+Instructors, departments, and campus groups can schedule a computer lab or classroom to teach classes or for events.

 What's in a lab

-Additional resources in select computer labs include flatbed scanners; audio, video, and image editing; and web and print publishing.
-Some computer labs are also designed for increase student group collaboration.
+Additional resources in select computer labs include flatbed scanners; audio, video, and image editing software; and web and print publishing.
+Some computer labs are also designed for group collaboration.

 The first time you log in to any Windows-based computer in a campus computer lab, the operating system builds a unique profile for you.